 Competition law in the life sciences sector is regulated and enforced in accordance with EU law.
-The body responsible for supervision of practices restricting competition is the Office for the Competition and Consumer Protection.
-Since the pharmaceutical market is already thoroughly regulated, in the past year there have been no significant antitrust decisions issued in this field.
+The body responsible for supervision of practices restricting competition is the Office of Competition and Consumer Protection.
+Since the pharmaceutical market is already thoroughly regulated, there have been no significant antitrust decisions issued in this field during the past year.